 - Electrical Connections

 To ensure smooth and safe sailing, it is important to have the necessary types of equipment needed for boating.
-This will provide protection and help deal with emergencies.
-Apart from that, state regulations obligate boaters to have complete boating equipment.
+Also, this will provide protection and help deal with emergencies.
+Aside from that, state regulations obligate boaters to have complete boating equipment.

 Types of Equipment Required